rhinonix/persimmon/docs/supabase_setup.md

 ## Quick Setup (5 minutes)

-Your Persimmon Intelligence platform now has a clean, simplified authentication system using Supabase.
+The platform now has a clean, simplified authentication system using Supabase.
 Follow these steps to get it working:

 ### Step 1: Get Your Supabase Credentials

-You mentioned you already have a Supabase project set up.
+If you already have a Supabase project set up.
 You'll need:

 1. **Project URL** - looks like: `https://your-project-id.supabase.co`
 2. **Anon Key** - a long string starting with `eyJ...`